Sahilkumar098/DOCKER-BLOGHOSTER/README.md

 WordPress is a free and open-source content management system written in PHP and paired with a MySQL or MariaDB database.
 Features include a plugin architecture and a template system, referred to within WordPress as Themes.

 PS: I will be trying to add multiple new CMS platforms in the repo and will be listening to your issues.
+## Setup
+It is Fairly simple:
+- Install Docker-ce on Your machine. ( I know you are capable to do it by searching on GOOGLE.
+Go ahead Install it.)
+- Install Docker-compose
+- Download the above yaml File and edit it to your Liking.
+(Don't change the name, it might give some warning or error on changing the name)
+- Run the command :     docker-compose up
+- Voila!
+Your server is up and running.
+(The port numbers are given in the yaml file, take it as a reference)
+- Happy  Blogging!